MisterSirCode/TI-BASIC-Programs/README.md

 Use TI Connect CE to export the script to a calculator.

 If you need to convert the plaintext script, copy and paste it's contents into the app and export it as a new script.

+# What do these do?

+- ELCUNITS
+    - A simple converter for various units in electrical engineering.
+It's not comprehensive, but it has most or all of what I needed or used.